 Do cows have teeth?

-Yes, and it’s by their teeth that you can tell their age.
+Yes, cows have teeth, and it’s by their teeth that you can tell their age.

 Since we’re a cow-calf farm, we usually know exactly when our cattle are born.
 But if for some reason we’re not sure, we can estimate their age by looking at their teeth.
 When estimating age, we look at the number of incisor teeth, the type of teeth (“baby teeth” or permanent teeth), and the wear and overall appearance of the teeth.